andrew/ultimate-awesome/README.md

 - [awesome-masonite](https://github.com/vaibhavmule/awesome-masonite) - Curating the best Masonite packages and resources.
 - [awesome-dao](https://github.com/windranger-io/awesome-dao) - A curated list of the best tools, libs and material about DAO's .
 - [awesome-3d-in-the-wild](https://github.com/worldbench/awesome-3d-in-the-wild) - 🌐 A Roadmap for 3D Scene Understanding in the Wild.
+- [awesome-aiml-blog](https://github.com/youngmki/awesome-aiml-blog) - These are excerpts from various blog posts related to AI & ML that deal with important research and business cases.
+- [awesome-reinforcement-learning-in-nlp](https://github.com/zhjohnchan/awesome-reinforcement-learning-in-nlp) - A curated list of reinforcement learning in NLP. :-).
 - [awesome-gwent](https://github.com/zhouzi/awesome-gwent) - Awesome resources for GWENT®: The Witcher Card Game.
 - [awesome-dapper](https://github.com/zzzprojects/awesome-dapper) - Awesome Dapper third party-libraries, documentation, and tutorials!.
 - [awesome-graph-based-semi-supervised-learning](https://github.com/AnthonySong98/awesome-graph-based-semi-supervised-learning) - A collection of resources for graph-based semi-supervised learning (GSSL).